 Freeze-frame, more background: Jim Courtright in the late 1870s had been marshal of Fort Worth.
 By today’s standards, law enforcement of his time was more pragmatic than principled.
 For example, amid the vice and violence of Hell’s Half Acre Courtright had known when to look the other way.
 But after Courtright had lost reelection in 1879, he moseyed out to New Mexico.
 There he got a job as foreman of a large ranch.
 Courtright’s job was to rid the ranch of rustlers and squatters.
 To that end, in 1883 Courtright and fellow gunslinger Jim McIntire shot to death two squatters on the ranch.
 (Photo from Tarrant County College NE.)

 Before Courtright could be arrested in New Mexico, he had hightailed it back to Fort Worth.
 Here, on West Belknap at Burnett Street, he established the T.I.C. (from the initials of “Timothy Isaiah Courtright”) detective agency, although some historians say the agency was little more than a glorified protection racket.

 On the afternoon of October 18, 1884 a New Mexico lawman stepped off of T&P’s eastbound train no. 305 accompanied by two Texas Rangers, extradition papers, and a murder warrant for the arrest of Courtright.

 The lawmen intended to find Courtright, arrest him, and hustle him onto T&P’s westbound train no. 301 at 8:55 p.m. back to New Mexico to stand trial.
 They had less than four hours.
+They wasted no time.
 The New Mexico lawman and the two Texas Rangers tricked Courtright into meeting them at Ginocchio’s Hotel (managed by John Laneri) next to the 1882 Texas & Pacific passenger depot south of downtown (at today’s Tower 55).
 The lawmen arrested Courtright at gunpoint and held him in a room on the second floor of the hotel.

 So far, so good.